 Rather than anxiously wondering whether your clients are happy with your services, be straightforward and ask them directly.
 Not only is this a great opportunity for you to get their feedback on your company’s performance, but it also demonstrates your commitment to giving them a positive experience.

 Happy or not, they will appreciate having their voices heard.
 If they’re happy campers (congrats!), you can rest assured that they’re stable for the time being.
 If they’re displeased with your services, getting it out in the open is key.
 Once you know that there is a problem, you can discuss the root of their frustrations and make plans to change things.

-While it’s useful to capture this data, the best thing about these surveys is that they spark conversations about how the client is feeling and what we can do to better serve them.
+While it’s useful to capture this data, the best thing about these surveys is they spark conversations about how the client is feeling and what you can do to better serve them.